johnthwong/johnthwong.github.io/index.md

 ---

 ## [Do Societies With Greater Populations Innovate More?](https://johnthwong.github.io/pdf/Wong_Man_Li_Population_and_Technological_Growth.pdf)
 In this paper, we estimate how variations in population sizes across US states causally impacted these states’ capacity to produce patents.
 To rule out the endogeneity of fertility decisions, we estimate the difference-in-difference in births before and after the Roe ruling, and then use estimated births as an instrumental variable to predict patents per capita.
+[Read more](https://johnthwong.github.io/pdf/Wong_Man_Li_Population_and_Technological_Growth.pdf)
 <br>
 <br>
 **Estimating Patents Granted per Capita on Births Using Roe as an Instrumental Variable**